koii-network/docs/run-a-node/task-nodes/choosing-tasks.md

 ![banner](./img/Run%20a%20Task%20Node.svg)
 You made it, are now earning your first $KOII by running tasks on your device.

-Once the **Desktop Node** application is ready and you’ve successfully imported your wallet, you can navigate to the bottom left of your app, and click on Add Task.
+Once the **Koii Node** application is ready and you’ve successfully imported your wallet, you can navigate to the bottom left of your app, and click on Add Task.

 By doing so, you’ll get a list of available tasks to run that are compatible with the compute capacity of your device.